gbdev/pandocs/content/MBC2.md

 ### 0000-3FFF - ROM Bank 00 (Read Only)

-Contains the first 16KByte banks of the ROM.
+Contains the first 16 KiB of the ROM.

 ### 4000-7FFF - ROM Bank 01-0F (Read Only)